breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 ## Linear chains

-To get started, let's simply iterate through a linked list.
+To get started, let's iterate through a linked list.
 We initialize the pointer to the head of the list, and each matmul advances the pointer by a single element.
 We add an implicit self loop to the final element, and halt whenever we detect a fixpoint.

 <table>
 <tr>